AriFordsham/GHCWiki/safe-haskell.md

   - Any Haskell modules of A compiled without `-XSafe`.
 - The user does not trust M, which is why he or she compiles M with `-XSafe`.

-More specifically, there are two parts to the proposed extension:

-1. A new GHC option (`-XSafe`) enabling a "Safe" dialect of Haskell in which GHC rejects any source code that might produce unsafe effects or otherwise subvert the type system.

-1. Another new GHC option (`-XTrustworthy`) indicating that, though a module may invoke unsafe functions internally, the module's author claims the set of exported symbols cannot be used in an unsafe way.
-(There is a corresponding `-XUntrustworthy` option to enable the language extension but negate `-XTrustworthy`.)

-The presence of any of the `-XSafe`, `-XTrustworthy`, or `-XUntrustworthy` options introduces a small extension to the syntax of import statements, adding a `safe` keyword:

->
-> impdecl -\> `import` \[`safe`\] \[`qualified`\] modid \[`as` modid\] \[impspec\]

-Import declarations are either safe or unsafe, while modules are classified as either trusted or untrusted.
-An `import safe` declaration declares that the author of a module does not assume responsibility for the imported module's safety.  `import safe` causes compilation to fail if the imported module is not trusted.
-Additionally, in the Safe dialect, *all* import declarations of untrusted modules cause compilation to fail, regardless of the presence of the `safe` keyword.

 ## Safety Goal